Quality isn’t subjective — it’s contractual.

 Engagement & Coordination

-Aftermath Company Inc. supports agencies, design teams, and prime contractors through structured coordination and clear reporting.
-Inspection findings are communicated directly, documented clearly, and aligned with contract requirements to support resolution without ambiguity.
+Aftermath Company Inc. supports agencies, design representatives, and prime contractors through structured coordination, disciplined communication, and clear reporting.

 Oversight Philosophy

-Oversight is executed using a conservative interpretation of governing contract documents and applicable federal requirements.
-Silence within specifications is not treated as authorization.
+Oversight is executed using a conservative interpretation of governing contract documents and applicable federal acquisition requirements.

-Safety compliance is evaluated for alignment with EM 385-1-1 requirements and contractor Accident Prevention Plan (APP) implementation during construction execution.
+Safety compliance is evaluated for alignment with applicable federal construction safety standards, including EM 385-1-1 requirements and contractor Accident Prevention Plan (APP) implementation during construction.

 Oversight remains independent of contractor Quality Control (CQC) responsibilities and does not assume means-and-methods authority.